Mike781/PersonalScripts/README.md

 # PersonalScripts
-Automation scripts

-Various automation scripts I've compiled.
+Various automation scripts I've compiled and use on a regular basis.